kekeli92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7. It is a good file that cuts iron without making a noise
+14. It must be in that file